Jason5Lee/post-project/backend/fdm.md

 * Under the `common` directory
     * `models` (or `mod.rs` for Rust) file includes the shared domain models.
       * It uses wrapper types over primitive types to represent business model.
 For example, a type `UserName` that wraps over a string.
         * The wrapper types are the boundary of validated values.
+You cannot implicitly use an unvalidated `string` as a `UserName`, for example.
-It is impossible (or hard) to construct the wrapper type with an invalid value.
+          * Ideally, it should be impossible to construct the wrapper type with an invalid value.
     * `api` file includes the shared information of the API.
       * It contains the response of the invalid value errors of each domain model.
     * Some other common utilities.